The Best Cheap Heating Pads of 2019

 Heat therapy is an effective way to reduce muscle pain, particularly lower back pain.

 That's one takeaway from this 2014 review published in Postgraduate Medicine.
-The article is worded carefully and makes no claims that heat therapy can aid recovery from a musculoskeletal injury, rather, that it only provides short-term pain relief.
+The article is careful to distinguish that heat therapy provides short-term pain relief, but does not aid in recovery from injury.

-My two cents: Ask your doctor if he or she recommends an electric heating pad.
+My two cents: Ask your doctor if he or she recommends an electric heating pad for pain management.
 If so, here are the best-reviewed heating pads that have sold for $30 or less in the last 12 months:

 Good Price: $21 | Great Deal: $15